cs396-web-dev/spring2021/pages/_assignments/lab02.md

 ### 2. Submit to Canvas

-When you are sure you have completed everything, please submit the link to your GitHub repository.
+When you are sure you have completed everything, please submit the following 3 files in zip file called lab02.zip:

+1. Your .env file
+2. A screenshot of your passing tests
+3. A screenshot of your /companions output in your web browser (when you click [http://localhost:8081/companions](http://localhost:8081/companions)).